 These figures, it must again be emphasized are only rough approximations, and convey little without a knowledge of the circumstances.
-The duty at the head of a canal will be very different from that of the water entering the field: the point has been discussed before, but measurements in the Ganges canal have shown that I cusec entering the canal becomes '85 at the distributary and '56 where it enters the field.
+The duty at the head of a canal will be very different from that of the water entering the field: the point has been discussed before, but measurements in the Ganges canal have shown that I cusec entering the canal becomes 85 at the distributary and '56 where it enters the field.
 Paddy is the crop for which water is ordinarily applied in Madras and it is therefore the crop of the most interest, but useful information may be gained from a consideration of the duty of water obtained in other parts and with other crops.
 The average duty of the canals of Upper India is given as 267.
 This is largely for the cold weather irrigation of such crops as wheat which occupy the ground for four months, and receive four waterings of about three inches each.
-The duty may accordingly be worked out as follows:-
+The duty may accordingly be worked out as follows:

 Amount of water available = $60 \times 60 \times 24 \times 120$ cubic feet.
-Amount required per acre (area in square feet into depth of water in feet) 43,560 into I cubic foot.
+Amount required per acre (area in square feet into depth of water in feet) 43,560 into I cubic feet.
 Therefore area irrigable = $\frac{60 \times 60 \times 24 \times 120}{43,560}$ or 238 acres.
-This is lower than the average stated above, but may or 238 acres.
-This is lower than the average stated above, but may be increased by rains which are expected to fall during the growth of the crop.
-The highest efficiency reached anywhere is probably in Southern California† where a duty of 500 is reached, equivalent to 4.76 inches every hundred days.
+This is lower than the average stated above, but may be increased by rains which are expected to fall during the growth.

+be increased by rains which are expected to fall during the growth of the crop.
+The highest efficiency reached anywhere is probably in Southern California † where a duty of 500 is reached, equivalent to 476 inches every hundred days.
 The water is applied to citrus orchards and needless to say every precaution is taken to ensure economy, which is assisted by the depth and fertility of the soil.

-As of interest in this connexion, a table is given below which shows some of the results of irrigation experiments conducted at
+As of interest in this connexion, a table is given below, which shows some of the results of irrigation experiments conducted at

-^{}An interesting note has recently been published showing the amount of water actually needed in the Undi canal in the Godávari system.
-(P. W. Circular Memorandum, 945 E., dated 22nd June 1915.)
-It was found that a duty of 70 was suitable and sufficient, that a more copious supply would not have accelerated planting, the rate of planting being determined by other factors, e.g., cattle, coolies, or seedlings.
-For the period of four weeks during which transplanting was in progress, 16 to 18 inches of water, of four weeks during which transplanting and for maintaining the crop as soon including rain, was found sufficient for transplanting and for maintaining the crop as soon as transplanted.
-For this latter purpose, an allowance of 4 inch depth, in 24 hours (equal to a duty of 95.2) is made for half the total area under consideration.
+^{}An interesting note has recently been published showing the amount of water actually needed in the Undi canal in the Gödävari system.
+(P.W.
+Circular Memorandum, 946 E., dated 22nd June 1915.)
+It was found that a duty of 70 was suitable and sufficient, that is, that a more copious supply would not have accelerated planting, the rate of planting being determined by other factors, e.g., cattle, coolies, or seedlings.
+For the period of four weeks during which transplanting was in progress, 16 to 18 inches of water, including rain, was found sufficient for transplanting and for maintaining the crop as soon as transplanted.
+For this latter purpose, an allowance of 4 inch depth, in 24 hours (equal to a duty of 95'2) is made for half the total area under consideration.